rainlanguage/rain.contribute/getting-paid/contractor.md

 ### Follow the contribution guidelines

-Of course it's even more important that paid members of the Rain ecosystem follow all the contribution guidelines in this repository.
+Of course, it's even more important that paid members of the Rain ecosystem follow all the contribution guidelines in this repository.

 You need to both follow and set an example for all to follow.